FMS8365 : The Power of Film Criticism

 Aims

 This module considers the power of film criticism within the cultural and creative industries, both locally and globally.
-It explores film criticism’s relationship with different forms of power.
+It features an exploration of the history and politics of film criticism through a global lens, exploring the relationship of film criticism with different forms of power.
 It aims to introduce students to different modes of film criticism across global contexts and a range of media.
 Students will engage in the critical analysis of film criticism, as well as in the production of their own original film criticism in varying formats.
-The module will include exploration of the history and politics of film criticism through a global lens.
+In this way, the module builds transferable skills in communication across a range of media, formats, and registers.

 Outline Of Syllabus